CribberSix/pygame-markdown/README.md

 to the opposite side of the supplied surface - is used.

 ##### 3. Displaying
-In the *pygame loop*, the method `display` renders the contents of the markdown file onto the surface.
+In the *pygame loop,* the method `display` renders the contents of the markdown file onto the surface.
 In order to allow for scrolling, the display method requires some values from pygame.

 ```python